 The surname Unkittal was first found in the county of Dorset, in England, but for earlier origins the family can be traced to Tebotvilla in Normandy, where their territories were known as Weedon Beck.
 They accompanied Duke William of Normandy into England in 1066 and were granted lands in Dorset.

 Early History of the Unkittal family

-Another 232 words (17 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkittal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Unkittal research.
+Another 102 words (7 lines of text) covering the years 1901 and 1636 are included under the topic Early Unkittal History in all our PDF Extended History products and printed products wherever possible.

 Unkittal Spelling Variations